Tools Support

 Shipping Dangerous Goods via LCL: Rules & Costs

-Lithium batteries, paint, perfume, chemicals—if your cargo falls under IMO (International Maritime Organization) classification, shipping via LCL requires special handling.
-This guide covers what can and cannot ship, required documentation, compliance costs, and how to find a consolidator certified for DG.
+Summary: Lithium batteries, paint, perfume, chemicals: does your cargo fall under IMO (International Maritime Organization) rules?
+If so, shipping via LCL needs special handling.
+This guide covers what can and can't ship.
+It also covers the paperwork you need and compliance costs.
+Plus, it shows how to find a provider certified for DG.

 Can You Ship Dangerous Goods via LCL?

-Yes, but with significant restrictions.
-LCL consolidation means your DG cargo sits next to other shippers' goods.
-A single misclassified or improperly documented dangerous item can delay an entire consolidation or trigger port inspection that holds all freight for days.
+Yes, but with real limits.
+LCL means your DG cargo sits next to other shippers' goods.
+A single misclassified item, or a poorly documented one, can delay the whole batch.
+It can also trigger a port check that holds all freight for days.

-The answer to 'can I ship this?' depends on the IMO class, packing group, and whether the item is 'excepted' (below certain thresholds).
+The answer to 'can I ship this?' depends on three things.
+These are the IMO class and packing group.
+Add whether the item is 'excepted,' meaning below certain limits.

-Excepted quantities: Some DG items are allowed in LCL if quantities are below thresholds.
-Example: Small quantities of lithium batteries (1-5 units per carton, marked as 'Lithium battery handling labels' Class 9) can consolidate with other cargo.
-Bulk lithium shipments (pallets of batteries) may require dedicated container space or air freight.
+Excepted quantities: some DG items are allowed in LCL if the amount stays below set limits.
+For example, small quantities of lithium batteries can consolidate with other cargo.
+This means 1-5 units per carton, marked as 'Lithium battery handling labels' Class 9.
+Bulk lithium shipments, like pallets of batteries, may need solo container space or air freight.

-Key principle: The more hazardous the substance and the larger the quantity, the fewer consolidators will accept it, and the higher the surcharge.
+Key rule: the more hazardous the substance, and the bigger the quantity, the fewer firms will take it.
+The surcharge climbs too.
 DG surcharges range from 15% (low-hazard, excepted quantities) to 100%+ (high-hazard) of base LCL cost.

 IMO Classes and LCL Acceptance Status